Mageshwaran18/Interview_Prep/LLD/basics.md

     * **Dependency** is weaker than association — no attribute reference, only short-term use.
     * **Aggregation vs Composition** is mainly about **lifetime coupling**.
     * **Inheritance** and **Interface implementation** form the **"is-a"** and **"can-do"** relationships, respectively.

+- Why composition is preferred over the inheritance ?

+    - Composition allows us to change the behavior of an object dynamically by replacing components at runtime.
+    - Inheritance makes it difficult to modify an existing class hierarchy without breaking existing code
+    - Inheritance can lead to deep class hierarchies, making maintenance difficult.
+    - It enforces strict parent-child relationships, which can be too rigid for some designs.